persalys/persalys/python/doc/user_manual/graphical_interface/data_analysis/user_manual_data_analysis.rst

      - Amplitude of the process (default: 1., positive float expected)

-Refer to :class:`~persalsys.KrigingAnalysis` for implementation details.
+Refer to :class:`~persalys.KrigingAnalysis` for implementation details.

 4-1-3 Validation
 ~~~~~~~~~~~~~~~~